1/2 —Japanese Tsuba, 1916

 Four Deities Soup 四神汤

-Preventative medicine in a porcelain pot, Si Shen Tang 四神汤, ‘Four Deities Soup’, is an old school tonic remedy for all matter of melee.
+Preventative medicine in a porcelain pot, Si Shen Tang 四神汤, ‘Four Deities Soup’ is an old school tonic soup cure from the annals of Chinese Medicine.
 This gentle soup can be utilized in a myriad of ways, from strengthening the digestive system, increasing appetite after illness or chemotherapy, battling fatigue, boosting the immunity, and calming a jostled nervous system.

 Ingredients

-Though their pedigree may seem glamorously avant garde, Chinese herbs are a hoary banality, and customary staple in most Asian pantries for both healing and grubbing.
+Though their pedigree may seem glamorously avant garde, Chinese herbs are a customary staple in most Asian pantries for both healing and grubbing.
 All of the herbs below can be easily procured in your local Chinatown apothecary, should you have a local Chinatown apothecary.
-If Los Angeles happens to be your halcyon homestead, hustle on over to Tin Bo or Wing Hop Fung for a crash course in Chinese herbalism, and a fanciful frolic amongst shelves of dried fish maw, beetle skeletons, powdered horns, seahorses, and musty mystical mushrooms.
+If Los Angeles happens to be your halcyon homestead, hustle on over to Tin Bo or Wing Hop Fung for a crash course in Chinese herbalism, and a fanciful frolic amongst shelves of dried fish maw and prizefighter champion mushrooms.
 Fresh fare- such as Sake and Chinese Yam- will be readily available at any Asian market, where you can also try your luck at finding rogue Chinese herbs to flesh out your budding collection.

 1 Cup Job’s Tears Barley/Yi Yi Ren

-A gluten-free barley (be still my heart!) that adds burly nourishment Yi Yi Ren is a gloriously gratifying grain.
-Excellent for eliminating dampness, heat, and toxicity, it goes to the spleen, stomach, and lungs, aiding in digestive troubles, swelling, fatigue, urinary difficulty, abscesses, and joint pain.
+A gluten-free barley (be still my heart!) that adds burly nourishment, Yi Yi Ren is excellent for eliminating dampness, heat, and toxicity.
+Its energy is directed towards the spleen, stomach, and lungs, aiding in digestive troubles, swelling, fatigue, urinary difficulty, abscesses, and joint pain.
 I was thrilled to learn recently that Yi Yi Ren is being used intravenously in China to shrink cancer cells, and has been exhibiting hefty anti-tumoral powers.
 It is, unfortunately, not suitable for pregnant women, though it’s wondrous in soups for conjuring postpartum joie de vivre.

 1 Cup Lotus Seed/Lian Zi